- Does a texting while driving ticket raise car insurance rates?

 Does a texting while driving ticket add points on your license?

-State laws for cell phone use while driving
+State laws for cell texting while driving

 Below are the laws by state for cell phone use, including which states have laws against texting and driving, how those laws are enforced and if the penalty carries license points.

-States | Hand-held ban/Talk only hands-free | All cellphone ban | Texting ban | Enforcement | License points |
+State | Hand-held ban/Talk only hands-free | All cellphone ban | Texting ban | Enforcement | License points |

 ---|---|---|---|---|---|